 The main focus of this measure is to create alternative on-farm employment opportunities in non-agricultural activities and services.
 A growing feature of farming is the increase in the number of farms no longer able to sustain farming families without additional on-farm income supplementation.
 However, as few as 3% or so of all farms are currently involved in some form of non-agricultural or forestry activity.
 Agri-tourism is an example of a complementary activity that combines well with farming activity and also can provide many farm families with the opportunity to develop a viable on-farm alternative enterprise.

 All non-agricultural enterprise activities undertaken by farm families, in particular, provision of tourism facilities.
-The type of facilities envisaged would be renovation of farm buildings for tourism purposes, walking, cycling, angling, pony trekking, bird watching etc.
+The type of facilities envisaged would be the renovation of farm buildings for tourism purposes, walking, cycling, angling, pony trekking, bird watching etc.

 Development of niche tourism and educational services such as arts and crafts, speciality food provision*, open farms etc.